wpmetabox/docsv2/docs/tutorials/create-download-button.md

 ![The document is inserted to the custom fields](https://i.imgur.com/Iqve4Hs.png)

-## Step 2: Display the download button on the frontend
+## 2. Displaying the download button on the frontend

 There are 2 methods to display the download button: **adding code to the theme** or **using a shortcode**.
 Note that the first way is helpful when you just need to display this button **in the same position on all pages**.
 If you want it to appear in **different positions on different pages**, the second one will make sense.